 nslookup does not.

-dig command line to show the response from a query of type
+dig command line tool for this DNS lookup tool.
+We used it to show the response from a query of type

 Security implications of DNS queries

 By its nature external facing DNS is an open and public service, while the information is openly available you should be aware of what information is being revealed.
 Security penetration testers and attackers will use information collected from DNS to expand their knowledge of an organizations information technology infrastructure and from that knowledge begin to understand the attack surface.